-RIPA does not:-
+1.2.7 RIPA does not:-

-- make unlawful conduct with is otherwise lawful; - prejudice any existing power to obtain information by any means not involving conduct that may be authorised under RIPA.
+- make unlawful conduct which is otherwise lawful; - prejudice any existing power to obtain information by any means not involving conduct that may be authorised under RIPA.
 For example, it does not affect the Council's current powers to obtain information via the DVLA or to obtain information from the Land Registry as to the owner of a property; - apply to activities outside the scope of Part II of RIPA.
-A public authority will only engage RIPA when in performance of its "core functions" i.e. the functions specific to that authority as distinct from all public authorities. - cover overt surveillance activity.

-Under no circumstances can local authorities be authorised to obtain communications traffic data under RIPA.
+A public authority will only engage RIPA when in performance of its "core functions" i.e. the functions specific to that authority as distinct from all public authorities. - cover overt surveillance activity. - 1.2.8 Under no circumstances can local authorities be authorised to obtain communications traffic data under RIPA.
 Local authorities are not permitted to intercept the content of any person's communications and it is an offence to do so without lawful authority.

-3. Policy Statement
+1.3 Policy Statement

-The Council is determined to act responsibly and in accordance with the law.
-To ensure that the Council's RIPA activity is carried out lawfully and subject to the appropriate safeguards against abuse, Bolsover and North East Derbyshire District Council adopted separate RIPA Policies in 2013, which have subsequently been combined into a single Corporate Policy and Procedures document as detailed below.

-All staff who are considering undertaking RIPA activity should be aware that where that activity may involve handling confidential information or the use of vulnerable or juvenile persons as sources of information, a higher level of authorisation is required.
-Please see paragraphs 4.6 (in respect of handling confidential information) and 5.2 (in respect of using information sources who are vulnerable or juvenile persons) below.

-The following documents are available on the Council's intranet:-

-- 2014/15 Home Office Statutory Codes of Practice on:- - Covert Surveillance and Property Interference - Covert Human Intelligence Sources - Acquisition and Disclosure of Communications Data - Home Office Guidance on Protection of Freedoms Act 2012 changes to RIPA; - RIPA forms for covert surveillance; CHIS and acquisition and disclosure of communications data; - Application for Judicial approval and Order made for Judicial approval; - Surveillance camera training; - Corporate RIPA Training.
+- 1.3.1 The Council is determined to act responsibly and in accordance with the law.
+To ensure that the Council's RIPA activity is carried out lawfully and subject to the appropriate safeguards against abuse, Bolsover and North East Derbyshire District Council adopted separate RIPA Policies in 2013, which have subsequently been combined into a single Corporate Policy and Procedures document as detailed below. - 1.3.2 All staff who are considering undertaking RIPA activity should be aware that where that activity may involve handling confidential information or the use of vulnerable or juvenile persons as sources of information, a higher level of authorisation is required.
+Please see paragraphs 2.7 (in respect of handling confidential information) and 2.9 (in respect of using information sources who are vulnerable or juvenile persons) below. - 1.3.3 The following documents are available on the Council's intranet:- - 2014/15 Home Office Statutory Codes of Practice on: - o Covert Surveillance and Property Interference - Covert Human Intelligence Sources - Acquisition and Disclosure of Communications Data - Office of the Surveillance Commissioners' Guidance Procedures - Home Office Guidance on Protection of Freedoms Act 2012 changes to RIPA; - RIPA forms for covert surveillance; CHIS and acquisition and disclosure of communications data; - Application for Judicial approval and Order made for Judicial approval; - Surveillance camera training; - Corporate RIPA Training.

-The Monitoring Officer is the Council's Senior Responsible Officer (SRO) and is responsible for the following roles:-

-- Appointing Authorising Officers (see 8.1[a]); - Appointing Designated Persons (see 8.1[a]); - Maintaining a central record for all RIPA authorisations; - Arranging training to individuals appointed as Authorising Officers and Designated Persons, and - Carrying out an overall monitoring function as the SRO for the Council's use of RIPA powers.

-Any officers who are unsure about any RIPA activity should contact the Monitoring Officer for advice and assistance.
+- 1.3.4 The Monitoring Officer is the Council's Senior Responsible Officer (SRO) and is responsible for the following roles:- - Appointing Authorising Officers (see 2.11); - Appointing Designated Persons (see 3.4); - Maintaining a central record for all RIPA authorisations; - Arranging training to individuals appointed as Authorising Officers and Designated Persons, and - Carrying out an overall monitoring function as the SRO for the Council's use of RIPA powers. - 1.3.5 Any officers who are unsure about any RIPA activity should contact the Monitoring Officer for advice and assistance.